stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 **7. Pro tips**
-- Always have a quick look at files with less or head to double check their format.
+- Always have a quick look at files with *less* or *head* to double check their format.
 - Watch out for data in headers and make sure you don't accidentally include it in your output.
-- Watch out for spaces, especially if you're using awk - if in doubt, use -F"\t".
+- Watch out for spaces, especially if you're using *awk* - if in doubt, use *-F"\t"*.
 - Build regular expressions slowly, bit by bit.
 - If you did something smart but can't remember what it was, try typing history.
 - **man the_name_of_a_command** often gives you help.